noah-nuebling/mac-mouse-fix/README.md

 - Create a GitHub release for the new update
 - Checkout this repo / branch and run `generate_appcasts.py`
 - Commit and push the changes that were made to the appcast files.

+# Note

+Every time you run it, `generate_appcasts.py` will download all GitHub releases.
+It needs to do this to sign the releases for Sparkle.
+It will also unzip the releases to access their Info.plist files.\
+This is very inefficient, but it's fast enough for me for now.
+In the future I might add a mode where it only processes the latest release to speed things up.